 While of course no amount of healthy living can absolutely guarantee good health, the fact that you have such a healthy lifestyle makes a serious cause much less likely.

-If you’re otherwise entirely well and have no other symptoms, it would be reasonable for you to try some regular anti-inflammatory tablets to see if they help your symptoms (as long as there’s no medical reason you can’t take them).
+If you’re otherwise entirely well and have no other symptoms, it would be reasonable for you to try some regular over the counter pain killers to see if they help your symptoms; as long as there’s no medical reason you can’t take them (please note that long term use of some anti-inflammatory medications can cause irritation of the stomach lining).
 Otherwise, after this length of time, see your GP – they can ask more detailed questions on associated symptoms.

 Answered by the Health at Hand team.

 BHF, 2021.
 Heart failure.
 (Accessed: 25 Feb 2021).

 British Liver Trust, 2021.
 Symptoms of liver disease.
 (Accessed: 25 Feb 2021).

 Crohns and Colitis UK, 2021.
 About Crohns and colitis.
 (Accessed: 26 Feb 2021).

 NHS, 2021.
 Acute pancreatitis.
 (Accessed: 25 Feb 2021)